ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 commonly visited together in the aggregate.

 \[ TBD: What other recommendations do we want to make here?
-        We can talk more about the inadequecies of DNS...
+        We can talk more about the inadequacies of DNS...
         The first paragraph is 80% identical between here and above \]

 ## Record Distribution Recommendations {#pooling-policy-recommendations}